Uses of electromagnetism

 The frequency of the vibrations of sound can be transported electrically as changes in electrical flow.

 A loudspeaker can take these changing electrical flows through an electromagnet attached to a cone.
-Changes in the current flow alters the strength of attraction to the permanent magnet, moving the electromagnetic coil in and out.
-Soft quiet sounds move slowly, loud harsh sounds move violently and strongly.
-This results in a vibration of the speaker cone which will create sound waves out to our ear.
+Changes in the current flow alter the strength of attraction to the permanent magnet, moving the electromagnetic coil in and out.
+Soft, quiet sounds move slowly; loud, harsh sounds move violently and strongly.
+This results in a vibration of the speaker cone which creates the sound waves that are received by our ears.